 For owners of radar detectors there who might be thinking, “I know, I already have a radar detector,” here are my questions: Are you satisfied with it?
 Are you alright with the dangling cables, the need to always plug your device and the need to have a separate radar detector for your motorbike?

 My radar detector experience has changed a lot when I switched to wireless radar detectors—no more bulky cords blocking the view (which can get cops’ attention too!) and I can easily use my detector from one vehicle to another… yes, even in my motorcycle.

 With the basics now covered, we can move on to the models—the competition is already small, but there are two particular uncorded radar detectors worth a mention.
 If you’re contemplating getting yourself a cordless radar detector, have a take at the following top unwired models.
 They’re guaranteed to keep you from getting speeding tickets with no fuss.
-Here’s our list of the best cordless radar detectors:
+Here’s our list of the greatest cordless radar detectors.

 - Escort Solo S4

 *Note: Escort Solo S2/S3 and Whistler XTR-440 were discontinued.
 We’ll focus this article only on Solo S4 VS XTR-543 as they are the ones you can buy on Amazon.

 It is inevitable to compare the Escort Solo S4 with its predecessor, the Solo S3.
 There is a tad touch of change in the former, as it looks a little modern and up to date when it comes to design.
 Still, this is not to the detriment of the user.
 There is a slightly larger button for turning the device on and off, which is easily located by the case’s front.